quicwg/base-drafts/draft-ietf-quic-transport.md

 ensure that an attacker cannot force a downgrade of any cryptographic parameters.

+The payload of the Server Stateless Retry packet contains STREAM frames and could contain PADDING and ACK frames.

 The client constructs a new Client Cleartext packet ({{packet-client-cleartext}}) for subsequent cryptographic handshake messages.

-The payload of this packet contains STREAM frames and could contain PADDING and ACK frames.

 ### Client Cleartext Packet {#packet-client-cleartext}